Kylie Moore-Gilbert: Academic freed by Iran describes 'traumatic ordeal' | DW | 26.11.2020

 Iranian state media said Moore-Gilbert had been released as part of a prisoner swap.

+Thailand said on Thursday it had returned three Iranians jailed over a 2012 bomb plot in Bangkok.

+But Thai officials did not explicitly link the tranfers with Moore-Gilbert's release.

-Speaking at a press conference, Australian Prime Minister Scott Morrison said Australia had not released any prisoners.
+Speaking at a press conference, Australian Prime Minister Scott Morrison only confirmed that Australia had not released any prisoners.

 He added that he had spoken to Moore-Gilbert and confirmed she would receive health and psychological support on her return.